 So how smart are you when it comes to distracted driving?
 Here are four top misconceptions:

 1) I’m using hands-free tech, so I’m not distracted.

 False.
-Wireless technology designed to keep your attention on the road is actually causing more drivers to be distracted, said Tim McCarty, risk manager for Trident Public Risk Solutions.
+Wireless technology designed to keep your attention on the road is actually causing more drivers to be distracted, said Bob Marinelli, risk control manager for Trident Public Risk Solutions.

 A study by AAA found dialing, changing music or sending a text using voice commands can cause mental distractions for as long as 27 seconds.